 We tend to think that chaos means lack of order.
 However, José Saramago broke with this stereotype saying: “chaos is an order yet to be deciphered”.
 In fact, order and disorder can be very relative concepts.

 A seemingly messy desk, for example, can hide a priority system and a very efficient access.
-On these desks usually the most urgent things are closer to the person and at the top, and in such a way can not be ignored.
-In other words, the fact that we do not understand how how a person organizes the workflow does not mean that there is disorder.
+On these desks usually the most urgent things are closer to the person and at the top, and in such a way cannot be ignored.
+In other words, the fact that we do not understand how a person organizes the workflow does not mean that there is disorder.

 A study by researchers at the University of Minnesota found that environments saturated with things stimulate creativity.
 In one experiment, the psychologists asked participants to find new ways to use a ping pong ball.
 Half of them were asked to go into a tidy room, while the rest spent time in a messy room.
 Both groups presented the same number of ideas, but the most original ones came from those who had been in the messy room.